brettagreen/tigerlilly/README.md

 4. Next `cd ../frontend`.
 Again, run `npm install` to install all the dependencies in the package.json file.
 5. Again, `cd ../backend`.
 Here, create an .env file.
 This holds values specific to your development environment.
 This should _not_ be a .git tracked file, given the sensitivity of the data.
 5a spells out the needed variables and what they are used for
 - UPLOAD_PATH --> This is where user and author icon files will be stored.
 These will need to be stored in the frontend/public folder somewhere. a full - not relative - path should be provided.
-- TIGERLILLY_BASE_URL --> This is the url where frontend http requests are routed to the backend API.
 - PORT --> The port the backend api is listening on.
 - SECRET_KEY --> String value json web tokens are signed with.
 More on how JSON Web Tokens work and ensure user identity at https://jwt.io
 - DB_HOST --> your db server.